flaviozno/trabalho-compiladores/README.md

       pip install -r requirements.txt

-## Compilling
+## Compilling and executing
-- Compile the virtual environment and activate it by running the following command:
+- To execute the compiler for the file teste.txt run:

-        ./compiler.sh $FILE_NAME
+        python main.py